 - Stay well-hydrated and eat as healthily as you can.
 Always take snacks to work – fruit/nuts/cereal bars.
 Plan and prepare meals ahead of time and batch chill or freeze when you get the chance.
 Take your time and enjoy your meal.
 Try not to multi-task while eating.

 - Use this list of supermarkets, restaurants and cafes offering extra support/discounts to NHS workers.

 - Avoid unhelpful coping strategies such as tobacco, alcohol and other drugs.

 - Doctors have healthcare needs too, so attend to these promptly and use your practice-supported app to order repeat prescriptions and manage your appointments wherever possible.

-- Try a wellbeing app – some are now provided free for NHS staff until December 2020.
+- Try a wellbeing app – some are free for NHS staff in the pandemic.